khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

     should be with three handfuls of water---washing the mouth and nose [together] with each of them.”

-29. In the _ḥadīth_ of ʿĀʾishah !p[her] in which she describes the _wuḍū_ of the Prophet BPBUH that he said “When you make _wuḍū_ then wash your mouth.”[^29]
+29. In the _ḥadīth_ of ʿĀʾishah BP_HER in which she describes the _wuḍū_ of the Prophet BPBUH that he said “When you make _wuḍū_ then wash your mouth.”[^29]

-## Washing the Nose and Expelling the Water
+## Washing the nose and expelling the water

-30. Abū Hurayrah !p[him] narrates that the Prophet BPBUH said “When one of you makes _wuḍū_ then let him enter water into his nose, then expel it.”[^30]
+30. Abū Hurayrah BP_HIM narrates that the Prophet BPBUH said “When one of you makes _wuḍū_ then let him enter water into his nose, then expel it.”[^30]

-31. Exerting in sniffing in the water as long as you are not fasting is reported in the _ḥadīth_ of Laqīt !p[him] who said, “O Emissary of Allāh BPBUH, inform me of the _wuḍū_.”
+31. Exerting in sniffing in the water as long as you are not fasting is reported in the _ḥadīth_ of Laqīt BP_HIM who said, “O Emissary of Allāh BPBUH, inform me of the _wuḍū_.”
 He said “Complete the _wuḍū_ and rub between the fingers and exert in breathing in the water into the nose unless you are fasting.”[^31]